pbstark/basicsKavli18/kavliStat18.md

 ---

 ## Lecture 1: Introduction to Inference.
+Importance of subject-matter knowledge, critical thinking, and curiosity.
 The method of comparison, experiments and observational studies, Snow’s investigation of the cause of cholera, Pierre Louis and bloodletting, confounding, randomization, controls, blinding, the Neyman model for causal inference, the Lady Tasting Tea experiment, Fisher’s Exact Test, response schedules.

 ### Assignment.
 1. Read: